ductuongne/Copy_Shared_Drive_Content_to_MyDrive/README.md

 ## Requirements

 - A Google account (to use Google Colab and Google Drive)
-- The source folder must be shared publicly or you must have access to it
+- The source folder must be shared publicly download or you must have access (download) to it
 - The source folder must have a shortcut created in your MyDrive

 ## Usage Instructions